Jabutler95/VampireFight/README.md

 ### How damage is dealt ❤️‍🩹 :

 Damage is dealt to the loser, or who has dealt the lesser damage.
-For example, if you select Crossbow and the Computer selects Bite, Vladdy Daddy will deal three damage.
+For example, if the user selects Crossbow and the Computer selects Bite, Vladdy Daddy will deal three damage.
 The outcome is this way because Bite only deals one damage versus the four by Crossbow.

 ### How to win 🤩 :